- A level requirements: AAB

 During your time at Liverpool, you will have the opportunity to visit a continental European city to experience and analyse first-hand another country’s economy in your first year in addition to having the opportunity to study a modern language such as Catalan, Chinese, French, German, Italian, Spanish (various levels available) alongside your studies.

 The University of Liverpool Management School holds accreditation from AACSB, AMBA and EQUIS.
 This makes it one of an elite group of institutions worldwide to hold the gold standard triple accreditation.

-Accredited by the Institute of Export (IOE) and the Chartered Institute of Management Accountants (CIMA), our International Business programme is delivered with excellent teaching and quality content by expert academic staff who regularly publish high quality research used by global practitioners and policymakers.
+Accredited by the Chartered Institute of Management Accountants (CIMA), our International Business programme is delivered with excellent teaching and quality content by expert academic staff who regularly publish high quality research used by global practitioners and policymakers.

 Discover what you'll learn, what you'll study, and how you'll be taught and assessed.

 In your first year, you will be introduced to the fundamentals of management studies and the basic concepts and skills necessary for a broad understanding of the international business environment.
 You will also begin to explore the concepts relevant to International Business and the differences between the business systems of the world’s leading economies plus develop your employability skills and attributes.

 Additionally in your second semester we plan to go on a field trip, usually to a European city to experience and analyse first-hand another country’s economy.

 The module is an introduction to the fundamental principles of marketing.
 The module aims to bring contemporary marketing perspectives to life for students new to the concept of marketing.
 The content of the module is underpinned by marketing theory, which with an emphasis on application.